XIROPHT/Xiropht-Remote-Node/README.md

 You can also directly execute the .exe program from a released binary with that command line once you have install mono-complete package:

--> mono Xiropht-Remote2.exe
+-> mono Xiropht-RemoteNode.exe

 For compile the executable windows into a linux binary you should use that command:

--> mkbundle Xiropht-Remote2.exe -o Xiropht-Remote2 Xiropht-Connector-All.dll --deps -z --static
+-> mkbundle Xiropht-RemoteNode.exe -o Xiropht-RemoteNode Xiropht-Connector-All.dll --deps -z --static

 Then you will get Xiropht-Remote2 binary file if you follow this command line.

--> For execute that binary you have just to use for example: ./Xiropht-Remote2
+-> For execute that binary you have just to use for example: ./Xiropht-RemoteNode

 For execute your binary compiled with arguments:

 - For start a public remote node:

--> ./Xiropht-Remote2 your_wallet_address Y
+-> ./Xiropht-RemoteNode your_wallet_address Y

 - For start a private remote node:

--> ./Xiropht-Remote2 your_wallet_address N
+-> ./Xiropht-RemoteNode your_wallet_address N

 For execute the remote node without to compile it with arguments:

 - For start a public remote node:

--> mono Xiropht-Remote2.exe your_wallet_address Y
+-> mono Xiropht-RemoteNode.exe your_wallet_address Y

 - For start a private remote node:

--> mono Xiropht-Remote2.exe your_wallet_address N
+-> mono Xiropht-RemoteNode.exe your_wallet_address N

 [Advantage to compile the remote node into a binary]